hoangvvo/llm-sdk/sdk-js/README.md

 # @hoangvvo/llm-sdk

-A JavaScript library that provides a unified API to access the LLM APIs of various providers.
+A JavaScript library that enables the development of applications that can interact with different language models through a unified interface.

 ## Installation